top of page

 Self-Assessment - Are you ready to go?

 As a quick self-assessment from the point of view of your estate executor, how would you rate yourself on the following tasks to be undertaken by your Executor or family?
+(Note that the tasks of an Executor vary by county and state / province).

-If you haven’t left a will, appointed an estate executor, or passed along a list of your assets, liabilities and passwords to your social media and other accounts, then the wrap up your of estate can become legally complicated, lengthy, potentially contested, and expensive.
+If there are any ‘No’ answers in your self-assessment, then the Model Template and supporting resources provided in this website are made for you.
+In particular, if you haven’t left a Will, appointed an Estate Executor, and put together a list of your assets, liabilities, financial institutions, and online accounts, then the wrap up your of estate can become legally complicated, lengthy, potentially contested, and expensive.

-If there are any ‘No’ answers in your self-assessment, then this Site has some suggestions and resources for you.
 You might want to double-check your ‘Yes’ answers too, as this Site might have some additional ideas to consider.

 Spring forest